ansible/workshops/exercises/ansible_security/1.3-snort/README.md

 ## Step 3.2 - Accessing the Snort server

 The Snort software is installed on a typical Red Hat Enterprise Linux system.
 Thus access to the server is performed via SSH.
-On you control host, open your inventory again and find the IP address of you Snort server.
+On you control host `ansible`, open your inventory again and find the IP address of you Snort server.
 This can also be done in one go with a single command:

 ```bash
 [student<X>@ansible ~]$ grep snort lab_inventory/hosts